…and do not be conformed to this world, but be transformed by the renewing of your mind. Romans 12:2

 Not only is life within the House a team effort, but we will all strive to work with outside agencies is a team-like way.
 We will seek to work closely with out-patient services, mental health providers, health care workers, probation/parole officers, educational programs, employers, housing agents, and any others that might need to be involved in making your transition in a full community life successful.

 Into every life some rain will fall………..therefore, we won’t have a perfect life all of the time.
-When we have a disagreement with another resident, a volunteer, the Director – we should make every attempt to work it out through frank and open discussion.
-NOT triangulation and other unhealthy means of communication.
+When we have a disagreement with another resident, a volunteer, the Director we should make every attempt to work it out through frank and open discussion.
+NOT triangulation and other unhealthy means of communication which include raised voices, shaming, tattling, foul language, insolence, and disrespect of any kind.

-If efforts at frank discussion fail and the issue remains unresolved, then the Board Chair will hear the matter and bring some conclusion to it.
+If an effort at frank discussion fail and the issue remains unresolved, then the Board Chair will hear the matter and bring some conclusion to it.

 Resident with Resident Seek resolution from Community Meeting if that doesn’t resolve